LearnWeb3DAO/ICO/README.md

 ## Push to Github

-Make sure to push all this [code to Github before proceeding to the next step](https://medium.com/hackernoon/a-gentle-introduction-to-git-and-github-the-eli5-way-43f0aa64f2e4).
+Make sure to push all your [code to Github before proceeding to the next step](https://medium.com/hackernoon/a-gentle-introduction-to-git-and-github-the-eli5-way-43f0aa64f2e4).

 ---